Vanekoj/Vanekoj/README.md

 ## Hello!
+I'm a noob and I don't know yet what's best to write :) But over time, more and more information about me will appear here
 <!--
 **Vanekoj/Vanekoj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.